 Window or sliding door security locks or restraints

 Monthly monitoring or service fees for security camera systems

 Batteries, light bulbs or other consumables

-Residents submit a completed reimbursement form, photo of completed work, along with original receipts (online or by mail).
+Residents submit a completed reimbursement form, photo of completed work, along with original receipts dated on or after March 1, 2020 (online or by mail).
 Digital images of receipts are accepted.
 HDPL verifies compliance and issues a rebate check.
 HPDL retains all submitted forms and attachments.
 If a rebate is denied, a resident may bring an appeal before HPDL.